 Kawasaki Ninja 500 Mileage

-- Claimed Mileage(ARAI): Around 26.3 kmpl
+- Claimed Mileage(ARAI): Around 26.3 km/l

-- City Riding Mileage: Around 21 kmpl
+- City Riding Mileage: Around 21 km/l

 Kawasaki Ninja 500 Colour Options (2025)

-Kawasaki Ninja 500 Price in India (2025)
+Kawasaki Ninja 500 On-Road Price in 2025

 City-wise On‑Road Estimates